Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Introduction

-In this paper we develop a likelihood based method that provides an adaptive estimator of the regression function $f$, as well as estimators of the noise level $\sigma$ and autocorrelations $r$.
-Starting from an arbitrary guess for the autocorrelations we iteratively update all other parameters until convergence.
-Furthermore, our empirical Bayesian framework provides a computationally attractive way of construction confidence sets for the regression function that take the correlation structure into account.
+In this paper we develop a likelihood based method that provides an estimator for a regression function $f$ observed with correlated, additive noise.
+We also develop estimators of the noise level $\sigma$ and of the autocorrelation function $r$ as well.
+Furthermore, our empirical Bayesian framework provides a computationally attractive way of constructing confidence sets for the regression function that take the correlation structure into account.
 There are quite a few novel points in our work.
-Contrary to other approaches in the literature, our method is completely automatic so that no tuning parameters need to be set by the user, and it is also fully non-parametric.
-To the best of our knowledge, our estimate of the autocorrelations is also novel -- we use spline smoothers to estimate both the regression function and the spectral density of the noise process adaptively.
+Contrary to other approaches in the literature, our method is completely automatic so that no tuning parameters need to be set by the user, and it is also fully nonparametric.
+To the best of our knowledge, our estimate of the autocorrelations is also novel -- we use spline smoothers to estimate the spectral density of the noise process.
 The autocorrelations are then reconstructed from the estimate of the spectral density, rather than by tapering or thresholding some empirical estimate.
+The resulting covariance matrix is positive definite by construction, and consistent in operator norm.
+Further properties of this estimator require new tools to be developed and will be investigated in a separate work.

 This paper is structured as follows.
-In Section~\ref{sec:estimators} we introduce our estimator, Section~\ref{sec:numerical} contains simulation results, Section~\ref{sec:examples} presents two real data examples, and Section~\ref{sec:conclusions} closes the paper with some conclusions.
-All of the asymptotics and respective proofs, as well as auxiliary results are gathered in the Appendix.
+In Section~\ref{sec:estimators} we introduce our estimators, Section~\ref{sec:numerical} contains simulation results, Section~\ref{sec:examples} presents a real data example, and Section~\ref{sec:conclusions} closes the paper with some conclusions.
+Technical results are in the Appendix to this paper.

-\section{Construction of the estimators}
+\section{Construction of the Estimators}